ashishb/ashishb/README.md

 If you like Android, you would enjoy my critique of [React Native](https://ashishb.net/all/react-native/).
 A more technical reader would enjoy how to catch [NDK crashes](https://ashishb.net/all/android-catching-ndk-crashes/) and how to catch [crashes on the Javascript-to-Java bridge](https://ashishb.net/tech/cross-language-bridge-error-handling-js-to-java-example/).
 An old but still relevant article on using [Android Fragments](https://ashishb.net/all/android-fragment-related-pitfalls-and-how-to-avoid-them/) without crashing the app.
 Or how to architect [Android apps from emerging markets](https://ashishb.net/tech/architecting-android-apps-for-emerging-markets/).

-If you are an Android user who loves listening to music or podcasts, consider switching to [MusicSync](https://musicsync.ashishb.net/), here's my [reasoning](https://ashishb.net/all/why-i-built-an-alternative-to-google-play-music/) behind building it.
+If you are an Android user who loves listening to music or podcasts, consider switching to [MusicSync](https://musicsync.ashishb.net/), Here's my [reasoning](https://ashishb.net/all/why-i-built-an-alternative-to-google-play-music/) behind building it.

 #### Android Tools